rtibbles/kolibri-exercise-perseus-plugin/README.rst

 * https://www.gnupg.org/
 * https://gpgtools.org/

+You'll also need an account on PyPi with access to the `kolibri-exercise-perseus-plugin package <https://pypi.org/project/kolibri-exercise-perseus-plugin/>`__

 Next, follow these steps carefully:

 1. Follow the instructions above to installing the plugin for development.